pvdabeel/prolog/Documentation/Handbook/04-doc-architecture.md

 ### Standalone

 The default and most common mode.
-A single process on a single machine loads the full knowledge base, runs the complete pipeline (prover, planner, scheduler, printer, builder), and produces results locally.
+A single process on a single machine loads the full knowledge base, runs the complete pipeline (resolver, orderer, printer, builder), and produces results locally.
 This is what you use for day-to-day `--pretend`, `--merge`, `--shell`, and `--sync`.

 ![Standalone mode](Diagrams/04-mode-standalone.svg)